Gravitational waves induced by the local-type non-Gaussian curvature perturbations

 To quantitatively estimate the detectability of the SIGW signals by LISA, we evaluate the expected signal-to-noise ratio (SNR) ($\rho$).
 The SNR of detecting a GW background is given by, \cite{Thrane:2013oya,Allen:1997ad}, \m \rho^2 \! = \!
 T \!\! \int \!\! \mathrm{d}f \frac{R(f)^2S_h(f)^2} {[1+ R(f)^2] S_h(f)^2 + P_n(f)^2+2S_h(f)P_n(f)},\no\\ \n where $S_h(f) = 3H_0^2\Omega_{\mathrm{GW},0}/(2\pi^2 f^3)$. $R(f)$ and $P_n(f)$ are the signal transfer function and the total noise spectrum respectively \cite{Cornish:2018dyw}.
-In order to test the postulation of PBH DM, we assume that PBHs constitute all of DM in our Universe, i.e. $f_{\rm pbh}=1$, and plot the expected SNR for a different mass of PBHs in Fig.~\ref{SNR} where a dotted line corresponds to $\rho=5$ beyond which the GW signals are supposed to be distinguished from the noise.
+In order to test the postulation of PBH DM, we assume that PBHs constitute all of DM in our Universe, \eg $f_{\rm pbh}=1$, and plot the expected SNR for a different mass of PBHs in Fig.~\ref{SNR} where a dotted line corresponds to $\rho=5$ beyond which the GW signals are supposed to be distinguished from the noise.
 Here we focus on PBHs with mass heavier than $10^{-18}M_\odot$, otherwise, they would have been evaporated completely by Hawking radiations.
-For the Gaussian curvature perturbations, LISA can detect SIGWs accompanying the formation of PBHs in the mass range $\sim [10^{-18},1.4\times 10^{-8}]\Msun$.
-Taking into account the non-Gaussianity at the $\Fnl$-order, the amplitude of $\Omega_{\mathrm{GW},0}$ will be mostly suppressed in the limit of $\Fnl=+\infty$.
-Although $\Omega_{\mathrm{GW},0}$ is suppressed by several orders of magnitude in such a limit, it is still optimistic that LISA can detect the SIGWs for PBHs in the mass range $\sim[4.1\times 10^{-15}, 6.0\times 10^{-10}]\Msun$.
+For the absence of non-Gaussianity, LISA can detect SIGWs accompanying the formation of PBHs in the mass range $\sim [10^{-18},1.4\times 10^{-8}]\Msun$.
+Taking into account the non-Gaussianity up to the $\Fnl$-order, the amplitude of $\Omega_{\mathrm{GW},0}$ will be mostly suppressed in the limit of $\Fnl=+\infty$.
+Although $\Omega_{\mathrm{GW},0}$ is suppressed by several orders of magnitude in such limit, it is still optimistic that LISA can detect the SIGWs for PBHs in the mass range $\sim[4.1\times 10^{-15}, 6.0\times 10^{-10}]\Msun$.
 However, from Fig.~\ref{SNR}, we see that the SNR is always less than 5 for PBHs with arbitrary mass if, for example, $\Fnl=0$ and $\Gnl=-2000$.
-Therefore, a null detection of SIGWs can not rule out the possibility of PBH constituting all of DM in the remaining mass window $\sim [10^{-16},10^{-14}] \cup [10^{-13},10^{-12}] M_\odot$, but may leave a possibility for large primordial non-Gaussianities at the third order.
+Moreover, one can check that both $\Fnl$ and $\Gnl$ can span several orders of magnitude for $f_{\rm pbh}=1$ and SNR$<$5.
+For example, the allowed parameter space for $\Fnl$ and $\Gnl$ with SNR$<$5 is given in Fig.~\ref{fgsnr} for $\mpbh=10^{-12} M_\odot$ and $\fpbh=1$.
+Therefore, a null detection of SIGWs can not rule out the possibility of PBH constituting all of DM in the remaining mass window $\sim [10^{-16},10^{-14}] \cup [10^{-13},10^{-12}] M_\odot$, but may leave a possibility for large primordial non-Gaussianity at the third order.